CyberBrainiac1/DailyPad/README.md

 # DailyPad

 **DailyPad** is a customizable macropad designed to enhance daily productivity.
 Built with open-source tools and hardware, it's perfect for developers, makers, and anyone looking to streamline their workflow.
+Right now it is programmed to take me to the websites I use the most in my daily life.

 ---